huazie/hexo-theme-diversity/README_EN.md

 - **path** - Multi-theme image paths [Theme Name + Image Path].
 Taking the `landscape` theme as an example:
   - If the image path is not configured, it will default to `/images/default.png`.
 - **source** - Theme Project Source [For button navigation to the source of the theme]
+- **page** - Page Configuration
+  - **blog_scroll_height** - Scroll Height for Blog Page (Unit: px)
+    - Hide Menu Navigation Bar when Scroll Height is Greater Than or Equal to Configured Height
+    - Show Menu Navigation Bar when Scroll Height is Less Than Configured Height

 Copy the `_config.diversity.yml` located in the `themes/diversity` to the root directory of your Hexo project.